🔍 공개 퀴즈 검색

 Dropping magnet through copper tube:

-1. Falls slowly (eddy currents create drag) ✓
+1. Falls slowly (eddy currents) ✓

 2. Falls at normal speed